Live Laparoscopic Video Retrieval with Compressed Uncertainty: Methods

 $\mathcal{P}(U_{T})$ in particular is the one stored in the codebook.
 For any timestep t, the $i-$th bit in the primary´s hash is written as $\mathcal{P}_{i}(U_{t})$. $\mathcal{S}$ for the secondary follows the same notation.

-The \textbf{primary uncertainty} for video $V$ at bit $i$ is defined as follows:
+\textbf{Type I uncertainty} for video $V$ at bit $i$ is defined as follows:

 $\otimes$ is the bitwise \texttt{XOR} operation.
 Concretely speaking, this is the fraction of the time the primary spends in disagreement with the hash stored in the codebook.
-The \textbf{secondary uncertainty}, on the other hand, is defined as:
+By measuring how steady an individual bit remains over the course of the video, this value can be used as a measure of uncertainty as well. \textbf{Type II uncertainty}, on the other hand, is defined as:

 Or, more simply, the fraction of the time the secondary spends disagreeing with the hash stored in the codebook. $p$ and $s$ can then be blended into a single uncertainty score, using a balance factor $\theta$: